ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/visual_story/create_cover_page.md

 </tr>
 </table>

+[tip type="note"]
+While these templates allow you to visually arrange content on the screen, the content will still be announced by screen readers / assistive technologies in the order in which it appears in the underlying markup.
+Make sure that the content order in your document's markup is logical, regardless of how it will be presented visually.
+[/tip]

 ### Completing our cover page

 Now that you understand layer templates, let's complete our second layer for the cover page.